August 21, 2025

 • Implement AP automation tools that route approvals instantly

-• Use threshold-based approvals like auto-approvals for small payments and large payments requiring additional review
+• Use threshold-based approvals, such as auto-approvals for small payments and additional review for large payments

 • Streamline workflows to reduce unnecessary steps